kuiperzone/AvantGarde/README.md

 ### Solution Settings ###
 Solution settings pertain on a per solution basis and are saved between launches of Avant Garde.
-They are specific to Avant Garde and changes do not modify any project file on disk (Avant Garde is a read-only wrt to your project).
+They are specific to Avant Garde and changes do not modify any project file on disk.

 Click "Edit -> Solution", or the "cog icon" in the toolbar.